 The RDS Series is designed to provide a forum for young researchers to present their ideas and plans for research projects and obtain feedback from faculty and other experienced researchers.
 It is also designed to teach young researchers the fundamentals of grant proposal preparation, strategies to secure research funding, and methods to conduct excellent research.

 In addition to focusing on faculty presentations of works in development, sessions have focused on the parts of a grant proposal, what goes on at a study section, creating effective PowerPoint presentations, data management in research, and how to respond to reviewers' comments.

-We are looking forward to the next Sonis Lecture to be held in 2013.
-Please check back at a later date for more information.
+We are looking forward to the next Sonis Lecture to be held in the Fall of 2014.
+Please check back at later date for more information.

 Presenters of the Sonis lectures have included the following: